Marko Marinković: BSK Borča

 At the beginning of 2016, Marinković moved to BSK Borča, on loan.
 He started match against Loznica in tandem with Aleksandar Cvetković, but he got the red card in 61 minute of match.
 Previously, he scored a goal beginning of second half.
 After missed several matches later, he returned in squad.
 He also scored goals for wins against ČSK Čelarevo in 25, and Napredak Kruševac in 29 fixture of the Serbian First League.
 During the spring half of 2015–16 season, Marinković made 11 league matches for BSK Borča at total.

 Marinković also stayed with BSK Borča for the 2016–17 Serbian First League, but after he broke the contract with Red Star Belgrade, Marinković joined the club as a single player.
 Later, during the first half of the same season, he appeared in a cup match against his former club.

 Borac Čačak

-On 23 January 2017, Marinković signed two-and-a-half year deal with Borac Čačak.
+On 23 January 2017, Marinković signed a two-and-a-half-year deal with Borac Čačak.